-The villages of Tripura have a notable educational scenario.
-The overall literacy rate in Tripura is counted amongst the highest in India and the state's rural literacy rate is also impressive.
+Villages of Tripura have a notable educational scenario.
 There are many government primary and secondary schools established in the villages of Tripura to provide primary and secondary education.
 Many colleges and universities are also established in the urban areas of Tripura that provide the students with a chance to pursue higher education.
-Further initiatives have been taken by the governments to improve the du

 The rich cultural diversity and heritage is one of the most important features of society in the villages of Tripura.
 Each of the communities living in the villages has its own customs and traditional music and dance forms.
-The communities also celebrate their respective religious festivals.
-The major fairs and festivals celebrated in the villages of Tripura include Ashokastami, Garia and Gajan Festival, Kharchi Festival, Boat Race, Manasa Mangal, Durga Puja, Diwali, Rasha Festival, Orange & Tourism Festival, Book Fair, Pous Sankranti Mela, etc. The other major religious festivals include Hojagiri, Ker, Bisu and Sena, Maikwtal and Mamta, Hangrai, Ama, etc. All these festivals attract a large number of tourists and pilgrims, every year.
+The major fairs and festivals celebrated in the villages of Tripura include Ashokashtami, Garia and Gajan Festival, Kharchi Festival, Boat Race, Manasa Mangal, Durga Puja, Diwali, Rasha Festival, Orange & Tourism Festival, Book Fair, Pous Sankranti Mela, etc. The other major religious festivals include Hojagiri, Ker, Bisu and Sena, Maikwtal and Mamta, Hangrai, Ama, etc.

 The extraordinary natural beauty and the colourful way of celebrating festivals are the best features of the villages of Tripura.
 Many people from different parts of India and abroad visit the villages to experience the rich cultural diversity.
 The tourists also like to feel the real essence of tribal culture by visiting the villages of Tripura.